rlancemartin/rlancemartin.github.io/_posts/2015-02-10-infectome.markdown

 	return render_to_response('infectome_app/cohort.html', context_dict, context)
 ```

 With these basic tools, each view presented our choice of table or plots, directly pulled from the Python code.
 For the latter, we took advantage of python visualization libraries, including `Matplotlib` and [`Seaborn`](http://stanford.edu/~mwaskom/software/seaborn/).
-As a simple example, the patient view presented a sortable and searable table of all infections detected in that patient, using intutive percentile measurments.
+As a simple example, the patient view presented a sortable and searchable table of all infections detected in that patient, using intutive percentile measurments.

 <div class="imgcap">
 <img src="/assets/Infectome_4.jpg" width="100%">